LaurentRDC/npstreams/README.rst

 npstreams is an open-source Python package for streaming NumPy array operations.
 The goal is to provide tested routines that operate on streams (or generators) of arrays instead of dense arrays.
+Some routines are CUDA-enabled, based on `PyCUDA <https://documen.tician.de/pycuda/>`_'s GPUArray.

 Streaming reduction operations (sums, averages, etc.) can be implemented in constant memory, which in turns allows for easy parallelization.